gvwilson/thirdbit/src/fiction/iffy/index.md

 kicked off her boots,
 dropped her coat on the floor, and threw herself on her bed.
-It really had been a blobfish of a day.
+It really had been a vulture of a day.

 She surfaced from troubled dreams a few hours later.
 Her room was completely dark